Watch Crystal Materials

 Mineral Glass

 Mineral crystals use a similar material to windowpane glass and were developed for watches as a harder alternative to acrylic.
 Mineral crystals are still susceptible to scratches but less so than acrylic, however it is not possible to buff out these scratches as it is with acrylic.
 Mineral glass is not as shatter resistant as acrylic, but does offer greater transparency and clarity.
 Due to their improved scratch resistance versus acrylic, and improved shatter resistance versus sapphire, mineral is often considered to be the best of both worlds as a crystal material.
-Mineral crystals are utilised throughout the majority of Timex’s collections such as our Ironman and Waterbury collections.
+Mineral crystals are utilized throughout the majority of Timex’s collections such as our Ironman and Waterbury collections.

 Sapphire

 Sapphire is the hardest crystal available.
 Given its hardness it is near impossible to scratch, however, it can be prone to shattering if subjected to a heavy impact.
 Its scratch resistance is very desirable and as such there is a higher cost to sapphire versus other crystals.
-A select few of our rugged Expedition North collection feature sapphire crystals.
+A select few of our rugged Expedition collection feature sapphire crystals.